ucsb-cs48/s20/_lectures/lect16.md

 # useSWR: communication between front and back end

 The way in which the front end communicates with the backend is through something called `useSWR`.
+Their documentation can be found [here](https://github.com/zeit/swr). **Everything from this point on is just how we use `useSWR` in our application.**

 As an example, here is the code for adding, listing and deleting students in the file [`pages/admin/students.js`]( https://github.com/ucsb-cs48-s20/project-idea-reviewer-nextjs/blob/cc72ea42c082a878f776208b89cb414dd694fa8e/pages/admin/students.js#L76) from the [`project-idea-reviewer-nextjs`](https://github.com/ucsb-cs48-s20/project-idea-reviewer-nextjs/):

-First, there is some code that initializes a value `ssr.props.initialData` with a list of the students.
+First, there is some code at the top of the file in `getServerSideProps` that initializes a value `ssr.props.initialData` with a list of the students.
 This is done on the server side before the page is rendered.

 ```
 export const getServerSideProps = async ({ req, res }) => {